hernancerm/zsh-trampoline/README.md

 The configuration for zsh-trampoline is provided in two places:

 1. A CSV configuration file.
-2. Environment variables.
+2. Zsh parameters.

-The CSV file must be created by the user.
-Regarding the environment variables, default values are provided.
-Only override these if you prefer something different from the defaults.
+Before using zsh-trampoline, it's required to create the CSV configuration file or to set the Zsh parameter `zt_config`.
+All other configuration is optional.

-### Configuration file
+### CSV configuration file

 The `config.csv` file is where the available directories to jump to are defined.

 This CSV config file is searched in the directory `$XDG_CONFIG_HOME/zt`.
-When the environment variable `$XDG_CONFIG_HOME` is not set, it's searched in `~/.config/zt`.
-The row format of the file is as shown below.
-Conceptually, each row represents a directory that can be jumped to, and each directory can have metadata associated to it.
+When the variable `$XDG_CONFIG_HOME` is not set, the file is searched in `~/.config/zt`.
+The line format of the file is as shown below.
+Conceptually, each line represents a directory that can be jumped to, and each directory can have metadata associated to it.

 ```text
 {path}, {description}, {expand}